wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/K8s/K8s-OpenSource-List.md

 - [krew #Project#](https://github.com/GoogleContainerTools/krew): krew is the package manager for kubectl plugins. krew plugins: [kubectl-tree](https://github.com/ahmetb/kubectl-tree)

+- [oneinfra #Project#](https://github.com/oneinfra/oneinfra): oneinfra is a Kubernetes as a Service platform.
+It empowers you to provide or consume Kubernetes clusters at scale, on any platform or service provider.
+You decide.

+- [Erda #Project#](https://github.com/erda-project/erda): Erda is an open-source platform created by Terminus to ensure the development of microservice applications.
+It provides DevOps, microservice governance, and multi-cloud management capabilities.
+The multi-cloud architecture based on Kubernetes and application-centric DevOps and microservice governance can make the development, operation, monitoring, and problem diagnosis of complex business applications simpler and more efficient.

 ## CLI & UI Tools

 - [Wayne #Project#](https://github.com/Qihoo360/wayne): Web UI for Kubernetes multi-clusters